taylorarees/oci/ssh-bastion/introduction/introduction.md

 ## About this Workshop

-A Bastion Host acts as a single point of controlled access for authorized users.
+Bastion hosts are important when it comes to security, access control, and efficiency.
+A bastion host acts as a single point of controlled access for authorized users.
 The Bastion host becomes the only ingress path to internal sources to simplify security administration.
-This lab will show how easy it is to set up a Bastion Host an connect to a private instance.
+Bastion sessions let authorized users in possession of the private key in an SSH key pair connect to a target resource for a predetermined amount of time.
+You provide the public key in the SSH key pair at the time you create the session, and then supply the private key when you connect.
+This lab walks you through how to securely access your bastion host through SSH.

   ![Bastion Diagram](images/arch.png)